 "People don’t leave jobs; they leave managers," wrote Dr. Travis Bradberry, author of Emotional Intelligence 2.0.

-Understanding if what this person is looking for in a manager -- the level of mentorship, the personality, and values -- is in line with what you or your leadership team can provide is important for future retention and the happiness of the employee.
+Understanding if what this person is looking for in a manager -- the level of mentorship, the personality, and values -- is in line with what you or your leadership team can provide is important for future retention and happiness of the employee.
 You'll want to understand how this person thinks about the impact of his future manager on his future success, his skill development, and growth as a professional.

 What questions do you ask to screen designers in the interview process?
 Let us know in the comments below!